MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Customer Insights and Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.

-BU contributors in Customer Insights should be given the Marketing Professional (BU level) role in Dataverse to govern their access to data from Dynamics Customer Journey Orchestration.
+BU contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
 When they go to CJO they will only have access to customer profiles and segments that belong to their business unit.

-## Current limitations
+### Current limitations
 * A customer profile, segment, or measure has *one* BU as the owner.
 This means that if a customer is represented in data that spans more than one BU, then the customer

 * Only *build your own* segments and measures are supported.